Neunkirchen Hauptbahnhof: Current situation

 After the decline of the coal and steel industry in Neunkirchen more railway lines were closed.
 Of the previous five platforms only 4 are now in operation.
 Neunkirchen is a through station for the Nahe Valley Railway from Saarbrücken to Bingen (timetable route—KBS—680), the Neunkirchen–Wemmetsweiler line (KBS 683) and the Illingen–Homburg line (KBS 683).

 Rail services

-Neunkirchen station is served by the following regional rail services:
+Neunkirchen station was served by the following regional rail services in 2025: